acani/acani.github.com/opportunity/index.md

 Start immediately, part-time (10-20 hrs/wk) on nights & primarily weekends, and continue on to a full-time (40 hrs/wk) summer internship.

-## acani
+## Acani

-[acani](/) empowers you to meet people nearby with similar interests.
-It's like [Grindr](http://www.grindr.com) for everyone: skateboarders, programmers, models & photographers, etc. Watch an [acani demo video](/videos/acani-demo-2011-03-20.mov) of what we've developed so far.
+[Acani](/) empowers you to meet people nearby with similar interests.
+It's like [Grindr](http://www.grindr.com) for everyone: skateboarders, programmers, models & photographers, etc. Watch an [Acani demo video](/videos/acani-demo-2011-03-20.mov) of what we've developed so far.

 ## Team Leader